Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Preliminaries

 \section{Preliminaries}

-We can now state the main result of this paper. \begin{theorem}[Main result] For every Kolmogorov-Loveland betting strategy there is a computable bound such that for all $k$ there is an effective open set of measure less than $2^{-k}$ that contains a sequence on which the maximal achieved capital of every Kolmogorov-Loveland betting strategy is below the strategy's bound. \end{theorem}
+We can now state the main result of this paper. \begin{theorem}[Main Theorem] For each Kolmogorov-Loveland betting strategy there is a computable bound and for all $k$ there is an effective open set of measure less than $2^{-k}$ such that the set contains a sequence on which the maximal achieved capital of any Kolmogorov-Loveland betting strategy is below the strategy's bound. \end{theorem}

-We will prove the main result by introducing a game between two players, called the Chooser and the Gambler, and we will show that if there is a computable winning strategy in the game for the Chooser then this implies the main result.
+We will prove the main result by introducing a game called the \textit{Betting game on open sets} that is played between two players, the \textit{Chooser} and the \textit{Gambler}.
+We show that if there is a computable winning strategy in the game for the Chooser then this implies the main result.

 {\textbf{B}} \begin{definition} The \textit{Betting game on open sets} is played between two players called \textit{the Chooser} and \textit{the Gambler} and has two parameters, a set of bounds on the maximal capital $H=\{h_1,h_2, \dots\}$ and a size parameter $k$.